fhircast/sandbox.js/README.md

 [VScode](https://code.visualstudio.com/) can be used on MacOS and Windows for editing and debugging.

-In the azure cloud:
+In the Azure cloud:

-The azure vscode extension can be used to deploy the app as a web service.
+The Azure vscode extension can be used to deploy the app as a web service.
 Two critical points are the port environment variable defined in endpoint.js and the launch.json file which tells azure which program to run.
+Azure will deploy the app with SSL on port 443 so you do not have to handle certificates youself.
+You can create an account and use the free trial [here](https://azure.microsoft.com).

 # Program Description